niklasnson/0x68k.github.io/_drafts/creating-psychological-safety-where-to-start.md

 #### Tips for activities to get you started

+So you've decided this is the way to go, but how do you get started?

+If there is already a sense of security in the team and you feel that you can be open with each other, I strongly believe in creating a user manual for yourself and then presenting it to the others.
+By opening up and telling about how we want to be contacted, how we learn or what we have difficulty with, we show vulnerability to each other and that is a fantastic component.

+###### User manual

 * Create and present a user manual to the team.
     * My name is:
     * Conditions I like to work in: